SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Logout
 --------------------------------------------------------------------------------

 To perform a logout from SDUCloud.
-Simply click the cogwheels in the top right corner an choose logout.
+Simply click the avatar in the top right corner an choose logout.

 Congratulations!
 You now have the knowledge to access SDUCloud, manage your